davidclin/github-api/README.md

-# github-api
+# GitHub API Notes
-Personal notes on using the GitHub API
+Personal notes on using the GitHub API (with bent towards GitHub Enterprise)

 # Examples using Chrome browser
 All API endpoints -- except Management Console API endpoints -- are prefixed with the following URL: